In this tutorial, we will show you how to add an element to the end of a PHP array.

 PHP also has an inbuilt function called array_push.
 The array_push function pretty much works the exact same way as the square bracket method.

 However, there are some slight differences in their behavior.

 As the name suggests, array_push allows you to PUSH a variable onto the end of an array:

 //Array of numbers $numbers = array( 1, 2, 3, 4 ); //Push the integer 5 onto the //end of our array array_push($numbers, 5); //Print it out var_dump($numbers);

-Note that array_push takes the array in as a reference. i.e. It modifies the array directly.
-This means that you should not make the mistake of assigning its return value to your array variable:
+Note that array_push takes the array in as a reference.
+In other words, it modifies the array directly.
+This means that you should never assign the return value of array_push to your array variable:

 //Do NOT do this. $numbers = array_push($numbers, 5);

 The array_push function will always return the new length of the array.
 In this case, it will return the number 5.
-As a result, the above piece of code will actually overwrite our original array variable with the integer 5.
+As a result, the code above will actually overwrite our original array variable with the integer 5.

 You can also use the array_push function to add multiple elements at the same time: